CIBSE ANZ Regional Chair - Mark Crawford

 Business Development Manager - Sharon Pestonji

 Sharon oversees national events in the CIBSE ANZ regional calendar, including the Young Engineers Awards and Annual function, and the ANZ Seminar Series.
 She is involved in raising the awareness of building services opportunities at tertiary institutions and championing chartership to raise standards for the greater good of the industry.
 She is working to develop more CIBSE cpd training opportunities in the region, both online and face to face.
-She also co-ordinates regional communications such as the ANZ eNewsletter and the Talking Buildings podcast and would love to hear from you if you have any content you would like to contribute.
+She also co-ordinates in-house membership presentations, regional communications such as the ANZ eNewsletter and the Talking Buildings podcast and would love to hear from you if you have any content you would like to contribute or if you would like to know how CIBSE can help to support your staff development.

 Prior to joining CIBSE ANZ in 2017, Sharon worked for CIBSE UK as a Marketing Executive.
 She managed the marketing for the CIBSE Building Performance Awards and the CIBSE Building Performance Conference & Exhibition as well as producing the CIBSE Newsletter.